Building Asynchronous Messaging with Amazon SQS - Designing Standard and FIFO Queues

 Lambda Integration and Large Messages

 SQS Standard queues cost approximately $0.40 per million requests, and FIFO queues cost approximately $0.50 per million requests.
 The first 1 million requests per month are free.
 Each request handles up to 256 KB, with every 64 KB chunk counted as one request.
 Long polling (WaitTimeSeconds=20) reduces empty responses and optimizes request counts.
 DLQ messages are billed at the same rate as regular queue messages, so process or delete DLQ messages periodically.
+The in-flight message limit is 120,000 for Standard and 20,000 for FIFO.
+Exceeding this limit returns an OverLimit error, so designing consumer scaling to maintain processing throughput is critical.
+When using SSE-KMS encryption, additional KMS API call costs apply.
+For high-volume queues, consider SSE-SQS (no additional cost).

 Summary

 SQS is a service for building loosely coupled architectures through asynchronous messaging.
 Standard queues provide throughput of tens of thousands of messages per second, while FIFO queues offer ordering guarantees and deduplication.
 Lambda event source mappings automate message processing, and DLQs handle failed messages.
 Long polling optimizes request counts, and the Extended Client Library supports messages larger than 256 KB.
+Ensuring idempotency and properly configuring Visibility Timeout are critical design decisions that determine production stability.